Skip to main contentArrow Right

 Adding permissions for Lambda trigger

-To resolve this, you’ll need to create a new identity permissions policy in the AWS IAM Console, and make sure that Lambda trigger role is assigned to that new policy.
+To resolve this, you have to create a new identity permissions policy in the AWS IAM Console, and make sure that Lambda trigger role is assigned to that new policy.

-• Head to your IAM Console, select Policies, and click on the blue Create New Policy button in the top right hand corner.
+• Go to the IAM Console, select Policies, and click on the blue Create New Policy button in the top right hand corner.

 • Under Select a Service, select Cognito User Pools.